syncfusion-content/maui-docs/MAUI/Cards/Customization.md

 ### SwipeDirection

 The `SwipeDirection` property specifies the direction of swiping, which can be left, right, top, or bottom.
+Default value of swipr direction is right.

 {% tabs %}